HealthCheckbox

 Most PCNL procedures involve lying on your stomach so that the urologist may approach your kidney through your back.

-• A small cut is made in the patient’s back to access their kidneys.
+• Incision: A small cut is made in the patient’s back to access their kidneys.

-• Under x-ray guidance, a catheter is inserted into the kidney through the incision.
+• Guiding of a Hollow Tube: Under X-ray guidance, a catheter is inserted into the kidney through the incision.

-• After the completion of surgery, the incision is closed with stitches or a suitable dressing.
+• Closure: After the completion of surgery, the incision is closed with stitches or a suitable dressing.

-• The patient may feel discomfort or pain after the surgery.
+• Pain Control: The patient may feel discomfort or pain after the surgery.
 It can be alleviated with pain medications provided by their physician.

-• Drinking enough water is essential for flushing out any residual stone fragments and staying hydrated keeps the body healthy.
+• Intake of Fluid: Drinking enough water is essential for flushing out any residual stone fragments and staying hydrated keeps the body healthy.

-• Intense activities or heavy lifting should be curtailed for a period of time following the treatment to allow for adequate recovery.
+• Activity Limitation: Intense activities or heavy lifting should be curtailed for a period of time following the treatment to allow for adequate recovery.

 With respect to open stone surgery, this treatment leads to a shorter hospital stay.
 Also considerable reduction in post-operative pain, and an earlier return to work are other positive aspects of this surgery.